Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/support/odbc-support-and-limitations.md

 For null it could only be fetched as a string and the result is "-".

 Please refer to [Timestream Data Types](https://docs.aws.amazon.com/timestream/latest/developerguide/supported-data-types.html) for more info.

+## Microsoft Excel on macOS
+Timestream uses Unicode character set, but Microsoft Excel on macOS is using SQLCHAR to fetch strings instead of SQLWCHAR.
+Timestream ODBC driver therefore does a SQLWCHAR to SQLCHAR conversion for characters when used with Microsoft Excel on macOS.
+The unmapped characters from Unicode to ANSI is displayed as "?".